Standards Development Process

-The Code Council adheres to openness and transparency in our Standards development process.
+The International Code Council adheres to openness and transparency in our Standards development process.
 All of our Standards committee meetings are open to the public.
-Any interested party can participate in committee meetings and can be considered by the committee for membership on any work-group that the committee creates.
+Any interested party can participate in committee meetings and be considered for committee membership.

 Webinar: Industry Standard Advances

 Karl Aittaniemi, P.E., Director of Standards Development presented a webinar for our spring 2021 ICC Learn Live with a broad overview and explanation of International Code Council standards and the Code Council's standards developing process.

 Very important.
 Standards are developed to ensure products, services and systems are safe, reliable and consistently perform the way they are intended to.
 They establish common values that define safety and quality requirements.
 ICC Standards are developed to address building industry challenges as they relate to compliance with the I-Codes Among ICC there are 56 other standards developing organizations that have standards referenced in the International Building Code alone.

 Standards are good for industry and trade associations often note an improvement in business when standards are introduced.
 Participation is an opportunity to drive your particular industry.